PliegerNicolas/ft_malloc/README.md

 ## libft_mini

-I create **libft_mini** because I am not satisfied with my original one.
-It can easily be replace by the real one.
+I was not satisfied by my original [libft](https://github.com/PliegerNicolas/libft).
-This one is more minimal and follows a more modern approach, now that I know C better.
+I decided to recreate one that answers my needs while using a more modern approach, now that I know C better.

 ## Usage

 If you want to use this malloc implementation instead of the libc's one inside existing programs you have to:
 - Prepend the path where `libft_malloc.so` is located in `LD_LIBRARY_PATH` environment variable.
 Ensure our *.so file is read first and has precedence.
+Please see how it's been done in my `tester`'s `Makefile`.
 - Ensure the existing program only uses functions that are present in the header file of libc's malloc and ours.